chiragxd/chiragxd/README.md

 ## [![Typing SVG](https://readme-typing-svg.herokuapp.com?lines=I'm+a+Student%2C+Developer!)](https://git.io/typing-svg)

-- 🔭 I’m currently learning  robot and plc programming
+- 🔭 Don't Know What Is the Plan Is But Trying to do something.
-- 🥅 2022 Goals: Finish what i started.
+- 🥅 Learn new things everyday.
 - ⚡ Hobbies: I love to learn about emerging technologies, programming and gaming

 ### Connect with me: